ds5110/git-intro/setup.md

 ## WSL

-If you're using Windows, I recommend Windows Subsystem for Linux (WSL).
+If you're using Windows, the Windows Subsystem for Linux (WSL) is a super easy install...

 * [Install WSL](https://learn.microsoft.com/en-us/windows/wsl/install)
   * Very easy.
-Open powershell/command prompt (windows jargon for the built-in terminal)
+Open powershell/command prompt (windows jargon for the built-in Windows terminal)
   ```
   wsl --install
   ```
+* From now on, you should use the WSL terminal -- NOT powershell!!
 * Verify that you're using Linux...
   ```
   which curl
   ```
   should return: `/usr/bin/curl`
+* The instructions below are getting old -- WSL seems to be improving.
 * Enable copy/paste into the terminal from the clipboard
   * [Copy and Paste Arrives for Linux/WSL Consoles](https://devblogs.microsoft.com/commandline/copy-and-paste-arrives-for-linuxwsl-consoles/) -- microsoft.com
 * Install miniconda